salad-dressing/mattime/README.md

 # mattime

-mattime: a lightweight CLI utility to log your hours of progress
+mattime: a lightweight CLI utility to log hours of progress

 ## Installation